 On the Threshold of Space (1956)

-From the 20th Century Fox release On the Threshold of Space with Guy Madison
+From the 20th Century Fox release On the Threshold of Space with Warren Stevens, Barry Coe, Guy Madison, and Ken Clark

 Milner wishes to marry Susan Harrison over the objections of her brother (Burt Lancaster) in the noir thriller Sweet Smell of Success